 BANGKA BELITUNG, INDONESIA, 29th SEPTEMBER 2017 – The Meeting was chaired by His Excellency Darmin Nasution, Coordinating Minister for Economic Affairs, Republic of Indonesia and attended by His Excellency Datuk Abdul Rahman Dahlan, IMT-GT Signing Minister & Minister in the Prime Minister’s Department Malaysia, His Excellency Arkhom Termpittayapaisith IMT-GT Signing Minister & Minister of Transport, Kingdom of Thailand.
 The Meeting was also attended by representatives from the Asian Development Bank (ADB), ASEAN Secretariat (ASEC) and Centre for Indonesia-Malaysia-Thailand Subregional Cooperation (CIMT).
 The Meeting demonstrated a close working relationship between the three Ministers for their determination at strengthening the subregional cooperation between each country.

 Tourism is the key to vast economic proliferation.
-In that endeavor, IMT-GT is supported by ADB to establishing a Tourism Strategic Framework.
+In that endeavour, IMT-GT is supported by ADB for establishing a Tourism Strategic Framework.
 This initiative underscores the Tourism pillar in IMT-GT to appear as a major focus of the cooperation.
 Tourism has cross-cutting relationships with other sectors vested under IMT-GT, and this highlights the gigantic potential of tourist destination in the subregion travel freely.
-The framework would guide the cooperation to being more inclusive, sustainable and competitive and enthuse an increase of revenues in the tourism sector, therefore, reflecting on increased employability in the IMT-GT region.
+The framework would guide the cooperation in being more inclusive, sustainable and competitive and enthuse an increase in revenues in the tourism sector, therefore, reflecting on increased employability in the IMT-GT region.

 IMT-GT is also pioneering the way in its promotion of green growth and taking a responsible stance on securing growth through sustainable measures.
 Much progress has already been achieved with Green City Action Plans being developed and currently being implemented in Melaka, Songkhla, Medan, and Batam.
 The commencement of the Energy Efficiency for Buildings Project in Melaka involving 9 buildings with an Investment of US$10 million and now being replicated in Songkhla, Hat Yai.
 The cooperation is spearheading enormously in various areas of green development that involves large investments such as Smart LED Street Lighting, LED bulbs, Carbon Inventory, Eco Campus, Eco-Schools and many other exciting programs